dashed-slug/wallets/readme.txt

 - Improve: It is now possible to search addresses by keyword, and the keyword is matched against the address title AND the address string.
 - Add: Addresses with the `archived` tag will not be shown in the REST API and frontend.
 This will be useful for the Lightning adapter later, among other things.

+= 6.1.2 =
+- Fix: Issue with editing transactions in admin when system holds too many transactions is now fixed.

 = 6.1.1 =
 - Fix: Issue with transactions search in admin is now fixed.